bradleyeckert/hermes/docs/mole.md

 - Plaintext from app --> `int moleSend(port_ctx *ctx, const uint8_t *m, uint32_t bytes);`
 - `void (*mole_ciphrFn)(uint8_t c);` --> Outgoing ciphertext

-Underlying functions (those with various dependencies) are late-bound in the port_ctx struct to simplify reuse.
 There is no heap usage.
 Instead, `mole` implements its own memory allocation.
 It turns out that each port needs about 1KB for context and buffers.

+`molePutc` processes incoming data on a byte-size basis using an FSM.
+The rationale for the FSM is to prevent blocking without the need for multitasking.
+If the stream gets "lost", from dropped data or being triggered by corrupted data, a *\r* byte will reset the FSM.

 `void (*mole_plainFn)(const uint8_t *src, uint16_t length);` is the workhorse of `mole`.
 It accepts a plaintext message.